localstack/localstack-blog.github.io/content/2024-08-28-ephemeral-instances/index.md

 ![the running instance in the navigation](running-instance.png)

 If you choose the resource browser, you can add any of the resources supported on your account to the running instance.
 For example, click on S3 and then, on the subsequent page, choose **Create**.
 You'll need to complete the bucket details via the form.
-At a minimum, choose a canned Access Control List (ACL) and a name.
+At a minimum, give the bucket a name.
 Once you submit the form, you should see your bucket created on the ephemeral instance.

 To manually upload resources into the bucket, you'll need the instance URL located at the top of the page.